plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/Discoveries.md

 ### Burning

 When a Player declares a Discovery as **Burning**, they take the following steps in order:

 1. Return the Discovery;
-2. Return two Traits with the same score on the back from their Roots;
+2. Return two Traits of the same Level from their Roots;
-3. Choose an available Path with the same score on the back to add to their Roots; and,
+3. Choose an available Path of the same Level to add to their Roots; and,
 4. Tell a Tale about how their Adventurer lost their Traits and gained this new chosen Path.

 If a Player is unable to take one of these steps, they cannot declare their Discovery as Burning.